arshiyaaa7/College-Event-RSCOE/README.md

-# 🌟 MWA Assignment - 1 🌟
+# 🌟 College Event Website 🌟

 Welcome to the MWA Assignment 1 project repository!
 This repository contains the files for the college event website **"Gandharva"**, showcasing all the necessary pages and styles. 🎉